stibbons1990/hex/docs/projects/self-hosting.md

 is only so much you can do with it.
 It will probably make more sense after establishing a criteria for *what goes in*, because it hardly makes sense to *try and get it all in*.

-#### Homepage

-[Homepage](https://gethomepage.dev/) is a modern, highly customizable application dashboard that could be useful to have a *big picture* view of all services in one place, should there ever be too many of them.
-It was easy enough to install and setup in a couple of days during holidays, time will yet have to tell howmucho this get actually used.

 #### Minecraft Server